bobalu113/gabbo/_posts/2014-07-21-building-API-docs.md

 	* add support for a new option which specified the root directory to be used when looking up absolute paths, take that chroot!

-4. #### parse doc comments and member declarations out of the source Basically it's all Perl from here on out.
+4. #### parse doc comments and member declarations out of the source
+<p>Basically it's all Perl from here on out.
 First strip out everything that's not a doc comment, an inherit statement, a variable declaration, or a function declarations.
 There was one expected challenge which was supporting the 'default' declaration for functions and variables.
-Didn't even know that was a thing until I started doing this.
+Didn't even know that was a thing until I started doing this.</p>

 5. #### generated the hypertext
-I basically just view-source'd all the different types of pages from the JDK apidocs on oracle.com, then hacked all my newly scraped metadata into em.
+<p>I basically just view-source'd all the different types of pages from the JDK apidocs on oracle.com, then hacked all my newly scraped metadata into em.
 They're pretty ugly and a couple things don't work, like switching between frames and noframes.
-Now that I've discovered the magic of Jekyll and Liquid, though, I wanna rebuild everything to fit inside this here website.
+Now that I've discovered the magic of Jekyll and Liquid, though, I wanna rebuild everything to fit inside this here website.</p>

-And that's it!
+<p>And that's it!
 The code is pretty atrocious...I tried to modularize things where it made sense but it's pretty much all brute force string handling.
-Besides restyling for Jekyll, it'd also be nice to come up with a plain-text format for reading inside the MUD itself.
+Besides restyling for Jekyll, it'd also be nice to come up with a plain-text format for reading inside the MUD itself.</p>